Are you responsible for copyright compliance? See the Copyright Leadership Certificate online program.

 11. Try to better understand fair use or fair dealing.
 Is fair use or fair dealing narrow or broad?
 What research is covered by fair use?
-Create your own checklist to determine what may constitute fair use/fair dealing in your organization.
+Create your own checklist to determine what may constitute fair use or fair dealing in your organization.
 Review specific provisions for libraries, archives and museums — perhaps there are exceptions that would benefit your use of copyright materials.

 13. Investigate how best to follow copyright issues and changes in the law and new court cases.
-Should you sign up for a RSS feed?
-Follow someone on Twitter?
-(Try @Copyrightlaws) Participate on a discussion list?
+Have you thought of following someone on Twitter (try @Copyrightlaws)?
+Do you participate on a discussion list?
 There are free and subscription newsletters that may provide timely and relevant news.